Sales Tax Calculator

 The formula

-Add: Total = Price × (1 + rate) · Remove: Price = Total ÷ (1 + rate)
+Add tax: Total = Price × (1 + rate) · Remove tax: Price = Total ÷ (1 + rate)

 Frequently asked questions

-How do you calculate sales tax?
+How do you calculate sales tax on a purchase?

-Multiply the price by the sales tax rate as a decimal.
-For a $100 item at 7.25%, the tax is $100 × 0.0725 = $7.25, for a total of $107.25.
+Multiply the pre-tax price by the sales tax rate expressed as a decimal.
+A $150 item at 8% tax: $150 × 0.08 = $12 in tax, for a total of $162.
+The calculator does this instantly — just enter the price and rate.

 What sales tax rate should I use?